‘Pawn Stars’ Chumlee Reacts To Death Of The Old Man

 Chumlee told TMZ that even though he was not strictly related to Harrison, he was always treated like a grandson by “The Old Man” and managed to learn more than a few life lessons from the hat-wearing character over the span of their relationship.

-Stating that he was happy he got to spend more than a few moments with Harrison in the last few weeks as his friend fought a bitter battle with Parkinson’s disease – and that he was indeed prepared for what was sure to come – Chumlee said he was still surprised when Harrison eventually passed because “The Old Man” always fought like hell.
+Stating that he was happy he got to spend more than a few moments with Harrison in the last few weeks as his friend fought a bitter battle with Parkinson’s disease – and that he was indeed prepared for what was sure to come – Chumlee said he was still surprised when Harrison eventually passed, because “The Old Man” always fought like hell.

 A makeshift memorial has been created and installed in the retail Pawn Stars location, the brick and mortar Gold and Silver Shop on Las Vegas Boulevard.
 The shrine features his characteristic chair, coffee mug, and classy hat, and is accompanied by a life-sized cardboard cutout and many pictures of the man from various points in time during his life.

-Now, the shrine is accompanied by innumerable flowers left by fans of the show wishing to pay their respects to the late Harrison and to show their support for the three men that have to continue on the path they all set down together so many years ago.
+Now, the shrine is accompanied by innumerable flowers left by fans of the show wishing to pay their respects to the late Harrison, and to show their support for the three men that have to continue on the path they all set down together so many years ago.

-Richard Benjamin Harrison was 77-years-old and passed away surrounded by loved ones.
+Richard Benjamin Harrison was 77 years old and passed away surrounded by loved ones.
 The family has requested that all donations be forwarded to the Epilepsy Foundation, a condition that Richard’s son and colleague Rick struggled with as a child.